 - Echocardiography -2 dimensional, M-mode, continous and pulse wave Doppler, color flow Doppler and tissue velocity imaging.

 - Cardiac Surgery - Balloon Valvuloplasty, Invasive Congenital Heart Defect Repair, Pacemaker Implantation, Cardiac Catheterization

-Dr. MacGregor, DVM, ACVIM (Cardiology) is now available for Cardiac services the first and third Monday of every month.
-Please call our office to reserve space (603) 227-1199.
+Dr. Maclea, DVM, is now available for Cardiac services.
+Please call our office to schedule an apptointment (603) 227-1199.